Mahlie Jewell

 Week 4: Communication

-Week 6: Burnout / Meltdown / Shutdown
+Week 5: Meltdown and Shutdown

-Week 7: Special Interests
+Week 7: Unmasking and Special Interests

-Week 9: Connection
+Week 9: Connection and Protection

-Week 10: Protection
+Week 10: Needs and Boundaries

 Week 11: Strengths